 People under the age of 18, pregnant women and nursing mothers are advised to limit the use of Cannabis Energy Drink.

 As per national standards, the permissible levels of THC compounds in the product that contains hemp seed extract are 10 ppb (parts per billion).
 Since this is considered non-measurable, people who consume Cannabis energy drink are less likely to test positive for THC.

-Marijuana and Cannabis are plants that are used for medical activities and clinical rejuvenation.
+MMJ and Cannabis are plants that are used for medical activities and clinical rejuvenation.
 It is categorized as threatening drugs since people get addicted to it due to repeated usage.
-Marijuana has high levels of THC which cause intoxication after consumption.
+MMJ has high levels of THC which cause intoxication after consumption.

 Routine drug tests can detect THC, but not CBD.
 There are tests specifically designed to target CBD if it is mandated.
 One must be aware that consuming cannabis products frequently or infrequently can lead to false positive results.
 Using CBD products that is THC free may also sometimes result in positive results.
 This can occur due to contamination or mislabeling.

 It’s advisable to stop consuming cannabis products before any upcoming drug tests and be cautious about the concentrations provided by reading the labels and researching on the products before purchasing.